CouncilofLorien/counciloflorien.github.io/docs/original/tournament/policy-2.md

      - Bringing a hazard in from the sideboard to the play deck or discard pile (by tapping a Nazgl permanent-event or by option when op-ponent's Wizard is revealed--see below)--RH
      - Exchanging cards from the sideboard with the play deck when a player exhausts his or her deck--NR
      - from _Middle-earth The Wizards;_
-     - Dwarven Rings (all, except for Durin's Tribe)-RE
+          - Dwarven Rings (all, except for Durin's Tribe)--RE
           - Far-sight--RE
           - Favor of the Valar--NR
           - Lordly Presence--NR
           - Lucky Search--RE
           - Mouth of Sauron--RH
           - Palantír of Annúminas--RE
           - Palantír of Minas Tirith--NR
           - Palantír of Orthanc--NR
           - Reforging--RE
           - The Nazgûl Are Abroad--RE
           - Uvatha the Horseman--RE
           - Vilya--RR
      - from _Middle-earth: The Dragons_;
           - Dragon-lore--RE
           - From the Pits of Angband--RE
           - Mathom Lore--RE
           - Nenseld` the Wingild--RE
           - Parsimony of Seclusion--RE
      - from _Middle-earth: Dark Minions_;
           - An Unexpected Outpost--RH
           - Choice of Loethien--RE
           - Cup of Farewell--RE
           - Eyes of Mandos--RE
           - Horns, Horns, Horns--RE
           - Inner Cunning--RE
           - Mistress Lobelia--RE
           - Nobody's Friend--RE
           - Smoke Rings--RR
           - Token of Goodwill--RR
  31. All rulings from the Council of Lórien ruling file (compiled by Craig &quotIchabod" O'Brien) given on ICE's WEB page at &quothttp://www.ironcrown.com" are official rulings for use with Council events.

      <h2>ADDITIONAL RULES</h2>

      In addition to these guidelines, a few rules not presented in the METW rulesbook take effect for tournament play.
 These rules are presented in the expansion Middle-earth: The Dragons.
  32. Removing Corruption Cards---A character may choose to ignore the restriction that he or she tap to remove a corruption card (as printed on a corruption card), and suffer a -3 penalty to the dice roll to remove it.
 This means a character can remain untapped to remove a corruption card and modify his roll by -3.
 The character can remove a corruption card when already tapped (or wounded) and modify his roll by -3.
 A character may only attempt to remove each corruption card once per turn if he or she ignores the tapping restriction to do so.
  33. Larger Sideboard---The sideboard (which is not used with starter rules) has been increased by 5 cards for all standard rules game formats.
 This means, for example, that in a standard rules 1-deck and 2-deck game, the sideboard must contain 20 cards.
  34. Accessing Hazards in Sideboard---A player can access hazard cards in his or her sideboard when the opponent's Wizard is in play.
 A player must do this at the end of the opponent's untap phase.
 Specifically, the player may either bring up to 5 hazard cards from the sideboard into the discard pile, or 1 hazard card from the sideboard into the play deck (if at least 5 cards are in the play deck).
 In either case, the hazard limit against all of the opponent's companies this turn is halved, rounded up.